svanderbleek/haskellandchill.com/a-conversation-about-oop-vs-fp-leads-to-enlightenment.md

 haskellandchill [11:17 AM]
 definitely :thumbsup: (edited)

-m [11:18 AM]
-this is more random appropriate

 katychuang [11:18 AM]
 so what are these big words that were dropped in here